-IN-STATE INTERLIBRARY LOAN HAS RESUMED.
+IN-STATE INTERLIBRARY LOAN IS ON HOLD.

 At this time, patrons will only be able to have two (2) interlibrary loan materials at a time (includes those being processed and those that are checked out).
 For example, if you have one (1) item on your account checked out already, we can only work on getting one more item for you.